-SESSION II (Technical Session):
+SESSION I (Technical Session):

 It was conducted by Dr. Renu Malaviya, a Pedagogue & Mental health professional, Dr. Malaviya has authored and edited many books and developed many modules for teachers as well as for students.
-Has conducted many workshops on capacity building, special needs and inclusive education of adolescents and youth.
+Has conducted many workshops on capacity building, special needs, and inclusive education of adolescents and youth.
 She is an expert on Conflict Resolution of students.

-The session was presented in an interesting manner having a dialogue with the participants and videos and short films were screened to have a common understanding related to the.
+The session was presented in an interesting manner having a dialogue with the participants and videos and short films were screened to have a common understanding related to the main issues of the theme.

-main issues of the theme .The main feature of the session was that all the discussions took place at the understanding level of class VIII and building up of the right value system from that tender age was emphasized.
 Dr.Renu Malaviya facilitated the session and elaborated on the challenges concerned in intergenerational interaction getting the students from the floor involved.
 The hand out given by her clearly stated that healthy relationships will never require both parties to sacrifice their goals, dreams or dignity.
 She highlighted the role of trust, cooperation, support, honesty and accountability as the key values that foster mutual respect in relationships.
 Her suggestions related to bonding through technology of mobile use, email, twitter, whats app. and other social media options captured the interest of the students and were very well received as means of relating to members of the senior generations.
-For this youngsters have to take a lead to make seniors well conversant with their use.
+For this youngsters have to take a lead to make seniors well conversent with their use.
 This will lead to a better understanding between the juniors and seniors and will result in a happier, healthier and safe society.
+The session was presented in an interesting manner having a dialogue with the participants

-SESSION III (Legal Session):
+SESSION II (Legal Session):

-In the technical session, the concept of generation- gap, and efforts to workout on different techniques and ways to bridge the generational gap were discussed thoroughly.
+In the first technical session, the concept of generation- gap, and efforts to workout on different techniques and ways to bridge the generational gap were discussed thoroughly.
 Taking the discussion forward, the second technical session on law was to create awareness about various laws safeguarding the interests of parents and senior citizens and to discuss more on the special legislation formulated for the same purpose ie., 'Maintenance and Welfare of Parents and Senior Citizens Act, 2007'.
-Ms.

-Shveta Gupta, an advocate registered under Delhi Bar Association and Delhi Legal Services took the technical Session II.
-Ms Gupta is working for a society working for legal awareness
+Ms. Shveta Gupta, an advocate registered under Delhi Bar Association and Delhi Legal Services took the technical Session II.
+Ms Gupta is working for a society working for legal awareness amongst school and college students at national level and has conducted many workshops for them.